NathanPalaiologos/NTL-Crime-FE/README.md

-# Measuring Nighttime Luminosity's Effect on Crime: The Approach of Remote Sensoring
+# Measuring Nighttime Luminosity's Effect on Crime: The Approach Using Satellite Remote Sensoring Data

 ## 1. Setup